 The chat is monthly, with a variety of topics and often a guest host who is an industry expert.
 It’s an excellent opportunity for professional development.

-(Update April 2019 – we’ve also experimented twice with running the chat as a Facebook Live event, which has been very successful – here are the recorded chat videos.)
+(Update April 2019 – we’ve also experimented with running the chat as a Facebook Live event, which has been very successful – here are the recorded chat videos so far.)

 General travel Twitter chats